 Moving forward, the key challenges to the Shire will include amending its planning controls to protect its valuable agricultural land while minimising potential land use conflicts.
-Good planning will help to drive increased returns while meeting community demands for responsible land-use, addressing sustainability, carbon retention and adaption to a changing climate.
+Good planning will help to drive increased returns and diversification while meeting community demands for responsible land-use, addressing sustainability, carbon retention and adaption to changing business circumstances and a changing climate.
 More intensive land-use may be suitable in selected areas to capitalise on the "clean and green" image of local hands on production.
 This planning can also promote the integration of ecosystem services, such as the provision of wildlife corridors to enable flora and fauna adaption to a changing climate.

 A key challenge for land use planning is to enable flexibility in rural land use while avoiding land use conflict.
 Flexibility should be provided to enable farmers to adapt to changing markets and climatic conditions, diversify economies such as for tourism purposes while ensuring that land uses that could permanently remove land from productive use or result in land use conflict, such as rural residential uses, are avoided.
+The need for effective and reliable internet connections throughout the Shire will remain important as e-commerce continues to grow.